Q-dimi/return_tests/README.md

 # Getting Started

 Pass an array of functions (see Function Format below) to the 'run' function and view your errors.
+For a standard testing example see /example/functions.js

 ```js
 var return_tests = require("return_tests");